openlibhums/memory-alpha/content/support/typesetter-guide.md

 !["The ‘Assignment information’ page."](../support/images/workflow/typesetting-interface.png)

 This page is broken in three sections.
-- Assignmentment information
+- Assignment information
+  - This section shows the Typesetting Guide, which the journal may use to provide a standard set of instructions for typesetting.
-  - In this section, you will be able to see any comments from the editor or proofreaders which have been provided to you.
+  - You will also be able to see any comments from the editor or proofreaders which have been provided to you.
   - You will also be able to view and download the files to typeset (manuscript files) and any supplementary files.
   - Under this, you will find space to upload your completed work and (if required) any source files.
-- Metadata
-  - This is where you will find all of the relevant metadata for the typesetting task.
 - Complete typesetting
   - Under this section, you can leave any notes you may have to the editors.
   - This is also where you will mark the assignment as complete to submit the uploaded files.
+- Metadata
+  - This is where you will find all of the relevant metadata for the typesetting task.

 ### Uploading a Typeset File
 !["The files section of the typesetting page.
 It shows the ‘Files to typeset’, ‘Upload typeset files’ and ‘Upload source file’ options."](../support/images/workflow/typesetting-files.png)